-- With a strong internet connection and great bandwith, VoIP calls sound as good – or better – than traditional phones.
+- With a strong internet connection and great bandwidth, VoIP calls sound as good – or better – than traditional phones.

 - Hiring a bunch of short-term contractors to make calls?
 No problem.
 VoIP systems allow you to add unlimited users.
-Your only limitation is network bandwith.
+Your only limitation is network bandwidth.

 - Video calls and conferencing

 - Video capability is already part of VoIP.
 No add-on services or tech required.
 Get to know your remote staff better or chat with your newest client face to (video) face.

 These are all great features of voice over IP service.
 But what about the users, your employees?

 Imagine a world where your staff could move freely around your office.

 They’re doing video training in a conference room or closing a deal in the lounge.
 They’re not chained to a desk and a bulky handset.